Dylan-Cruz/systems-design-notes/3_characteristics-of-distributed-systems.md

 ## Serviceability or Manageability

-How easy a distributed system is to operate and maintain.
+- How easy a distributed system is to operate and maintain and how fast it is to repair.
+- Contributing factors:
+  - ease of diagnosing and understanding problems when the occur
+  - ease of making changes
+  - how simple the system is to operate